JESSICA P.

 "Referral Process" When there is a reason to believe that a child may have a disability requiring special education and related services, the child shall be referred for a special education evaluation.
 Each school district shall develop and make known to all concerned persons procedure by which an evaluation may be requested.
 These procedures shall (1) designate the steps to be taken in making a referral (2) designate the person(s) to whom a referral may be made (3) identify the information which must be provided (4) provide any assistance that may be necessary to enable persons making referrals to meet any related requirements established by the district and (5) identify the process for providing the parents with notice of their rights with respect to procedural safeguards.
 23 Ill.Admin.Code §226.110

-An inability to learn that cannot be explained by intellectual, sensory, or health factors;
+An inability to learn that cannot be explained by intellectual, sensory,

-An inability to build or maintain satisfactory relationships with peers and teachers;
+An inability to build or maintain satisfactory relationships with peers

 Inappropriate types of behavior or feelings under normal circumstances;